 I am teaching technical translation English/German to students at the University Sorbonne Nouvelle (ESIT) in Paris.
 The lessons are great fun and keep me fit.
 The best way to understand something is to teach it to others.

-As a state-certified translator, I am a member of the Société française des traducteurs (SFT) as well as the German Federal Association of Interpreters and Translators (BDÜ) and adhere to the Code of Professional Conduct.
+As a state-certified translator, I am a member of the VDI (Association of German Engineers), the Société française des traducteurs (SFT) as well as the German Federal Association of Interpreters and Translators (BDÜ) and adhere to their Code of Professional Conduct.
 I take due diligence very seriously.

 I wanted to tell you that the client was very satisfied with your translation.
 Thank you very much!